-3.3 Assembly Design
+3.3 ASSEMBLY DESIGN

-Fig:-2 wire frame model of roll cage or chassis
+Fig:-3.3.1 wire frame model of roll cage or chassis

-The Fig:-2 show the assembly of some parts of the solar vehicle.
-Assembly design provides us more convenient and more accurate way of positioning all the parts made by part modeling Surface Modeling.
+The Fig-3.3.1 shows the assembly of some parts of the solar vehicle.
+Assembly design provides us more convenient and more accurate way of positioning all the parts made by part modeling / Surface Modeling.
 Constraints allows to position mechanical components in relation to other components of assembly.
 It just needs to specify the type of constraint to be setup between two components and the system will plays the components exactly the way it is required.
 Constraint can also be used to indicate the mechanical relationship between the components.
 Assembling process is similar to the general manufacturing process any one part is made fixed as the base component and the other components are constrained with respect to the base components.